You usually want to make a "safe"

 A103.

-a fair spade holding, his double may have been partially based on his knowledge
+partner should have a fair spade holding, his double may have been partially

-that the two of you hold significantly more than half the high-card
+based on his knowledge that the two of you hold significantly more than half

-strength.
-In this case, declarer's only
+the high-card strength.
+In this case,

-prayer will be to score tricks with a few of dummy's trumps.
-Every trump lead you make may cost him a
+declarer's only prayer will be to score tricks with a few of dummy's

-(4) You have a clear
+(4) You

 RHO You